wesovilabs/exkorpion/README.md

     end
     ```

-  2. Ensure `exkorpion` is started before your application:

-    ```elixir
-    def application do
-      [applications: [:exkorpion]]
-    end
-    ```

-In case ofy ou don't have a elixir environment ready please have a look at the below links:
+In case of you don't have a elixir environment ready to code, please have a look at the below links:

   - [Elixir installation](http://elixir-lang.org/install.html)
   - [Mix introduction](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html)
   - [Mix dependencies](https://hex.pm/docs/usage)

-## Getting started with Exkorpion
+## Overview

-Wrapping ExUnit to achieve a BDD syntax for our tests.
+Exkorpion wraps ExUnit and enhance their features providing developers with a BDD syntax

 Below you can find some very basic examples of how to use  **Exkorpion**